KemmieKemy/A-Machine-Learing-model-on-Advertising/README.md

 # A Machine Learning model to predict if an ad will be clicked on or not
-... following Dataleum's Masterclass on Introduction to Machine Learning with Python
+This repository was created following Dataleum's Masterclass on Introduction to Machine Learning with Python